The Legend of Legacy: Setting and characters

 The Legend of Legacy takes place entirely on the island of Avalon, which was discovered ten years before the game's opening and identified with a legendary lost continent whose inhabitants walked alongside gods; the island, while now mostly wild and dominated by monsters, housed ruins crafted with the assistance of natural spirits dubbed "Elementals", and ancient stones which detail the island's past when activated.
-A legendary artifact of Avalon is the Star Graal, which is said to grand "eternity" to its bearer, and prompts dozens of adventurers to travel Avalon in search of it.
+A legendary artifact of Avalon is the Star Graal, which is said to grant "eternity" to its bearer, and prompts dozens of adventurers to travel Avalon in search of it.
 The only active town on Avalon is Initium, founded by the King of Adventurers, a man who discovered the island ten years before.

 Each of the seven playable characters come to Avalon with different objectives.
-Meurs is the last Elementalist, a people with the power to communicate with Elementals.
+Meurs is the last Elementalist, a person with the power to communicate with Elementals.
 Bianca is an amnesiac who wakes up on Avalon only remembering her name.
 Liber is lured to Avalon with the promise of adventure and treasure.
 Garnet is a Templar in service to the Holy Order.
 Eloise is a seductive alchemist pursuing the secret of eternal life.
 Owen is a legendary mercenary who will take any job if the price is right.
 Filmia, the only native of Avalon, is a frog prince from a lost kingdom.
 Each of the seven protagonists are drawn to Avalon for different reasons: Meurs is summoned by the distressed calls of Elementals; Bianca goes on a quest to discover her identity, Liber is in search of the Star Graal as treasure; Eloise searches for the Star Graal to discover the secret of immortality; both Garnet and Owen are sent by the Holy Order to investigate Avalon due to its rumors of living gods and their consequent heretical status; and Filmia resolves to rebuild his kingdom.